0azam0/sap_xpa_biz_app_lpm/README.md

-# Predictive AI Starter
+# SAP Extended Planning and Analytics (xP&A) Late Payments Business Application Template

-This application template outlines a basic Predictive AI deployment workflow in DataRobot.
+This business application template outlines a basic late payments predictive model development and prediction workflow in DataRobot.
+It leverages the data stored in SAP Datasphere, acquired from SAP Cloud ERP, to develop a predictive model.
 It is a good starter for making a new recipe.
 DataRobot recommends modifying this README to include information about the template you are creating.
-You should include a **summary** of your template as well as some **examples** of pipeline changes.

 > [!WARNING]
-> Application templates are intended to be starting points that provide guidance on how to develop, serve, and maintain AI applications.
+> Application templates are intended to be starting points that provide guidance on how to develop, serve, and maintain Buisness AI applications.
 > They require a developer or data scientist to adapt and modify them to meet business requirements before being put into production.

 ![Using Predictive AI Starter](https://s3.us-east-1.amazonaws.com/datarobot_public/drx/recipe_gifs/predictiveai.gif)